Adult Pull Up Nappies or Adult Pull Up Diapers?

 Bowel incontinence can cause stronger odours than urinary incontinence.
 Nappies with tab sides also offer a protective plastic back sheet that helps contain odours better than pull ups which are more breathable.

-3: Increased Output
+3: Increased Output with our Incontinence Diapers

 If you notice that your urine or faecal incontinence output has increased, you may need to switch to a new product.
 Pull up adult nappies are not as absorbent as incontinence products that have tabs.